ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 previously had room for.
 Use of atomic writes is encouraged.

-When not sending messages, it is recommended to fill the file with data that is not valid message data (so that the file size remains consistent to gzdoom's view); filling the entire file with null bytes or with `.` suffices.
+When not sending messages, it is recommended to fill the file with data that is not valid message data (so that the file size remains consistent to uzdoom's view); filling the entire file with null bytes or with `.` suffices.

 ### Message types